 The argument goes as follows.
 The sons of Abijah ministered in the eighth month of the Jewish year (which started with Nisan anytime between early March and early April), that is, sometime between mid-October and mid-November.
 Luke 1:24 says that after Elizabeth conceived, she kept herself in seclusion for five months.
 Then, in the sixth month of her pregnancy came Gabriel’s announcement to Mary that the Lord Jesus would be conceived in her womb by the Holy Spirit (Luke 1:26–27).
 Counting from mid-October to mid-November (see above), the announcement to Mary and Jesus’ conception in her womb would have come sometime between mid-March and mid-April.
 A normal gestation period of nine months would place Jesus’ birth toward the end of December, making a birth date of December 25 entirely possible.
 (In addition, Stormer makes an argument from when lambs are born requiring shepherds to be out in the fields at night [cf. Luke 2:8], an argument which is ancillary and which we will not engage here since, unlike the above-described argument from the assigned temple duties, it is not put forward on the basis of Scripture.)

 In principle, we are certainly open to the type of argument presented by Stormer.
-We do believe that there is nothing in the NT that rules out a winter date for Jesus’ birth.
+We do believe that there is nothing in the New Testament that rules out a winter date for Jesus’ birth.
 Nevertheless, in the ultimate analysis, we find Stormer’s argument unconvincing for the following reasons.
 First, his work is too anecdotal and makes some big assumptions that are not adequately documented.
 More importantly, his argument has some serious problems with regard to their handling of the available sources and evidence.
 He argues that the 24 courses of the priests each served for one month.
-However, he did not document that claim, and the OT does not indicate the length of priestly service.
+However, he did not document that claim, and the Old Testament does not indicate the length of priestly service.
 Clues in the Mishnah suggest that each course served for one week—not one month—by rotation (see, for example, the note on m.
 Taanith 2:6 in Danby’s translation of the Mishnah).
 Josephus and the Talmud confirm that the courses each lasted one week (Joachim Jeremias, Jerusalem in the Time of Jesus [Philadelphia: Fortress, 1979], 119).
 If, then, the priestly service lasted one week, not one month at time, this causes their entire chronology to break down.
 Most likely, therefore, each course of the priests served for one week, from Sabbath to Sabbath, two different times each year.
 Since we cannot be sure whether the course mentioned in Luke was the first or second annual course, and other difficulties are present as well, the information concerning Zechariah’s temple service in Luke 1 is hardly adequate for pinpointing the time of Jesus’ birth.

 More likely correct are scholars such as Oscar Cullmann, Der Ursprung des Weihnachtsfestes (Zurich/Stuttgart: Zwingli, 1960), who points to the uncertainty regarding the date of Jesus’ birth in the first three centuries of the Christian era and believes the traditional date was determined by the church sometime in the fourth century (Cullmann specifies AD 325–354 as the most likely range, p.
 24).
 The date was most likely chosen as the Christian equivalent to the Roman holiday of sol invictus (“the invincible sun god”), celebrated at the time of winter solstice, the message being that Jesus was Christians’ true invincible “sun” (see also the helpful collection of data in Jack Finegan, Handbook of Biblical Chronology, rev. ed.
 [Peabody, MA: Hendrickson, 1998], 320–28).